GenRockeR/freeradius/README.md

 $ exit
 ```

+This is slightly more complicated on an edge switch, please consult the ubnt documentation and/or community

+either way, at this point, run radius in debug mode
 ```
 radiusd -X
 ```

+to test the configuration (from the radius host)
 ```
 # testing and hello are the matching user credentials from above
 # localhost when running locally